grafana/grafana/docs/sources/setup-grafana/configure-grafana/feature-toggles/index.md

 ## Alpha feature toggles

 These are features early in their development lifecycle, they are not yet supported in grafana cloud.
+Alpha features may be changed or removed without notice.

 | Feature toggle name                | Description                                                                                                                                                 |
 | ---------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |